Man Utd vs Man City predicted line-ups: Team news ahead of Premier League fixture

 Erling Haaland and Marcus Rashford go head to head in the Manchester derby at Old Trafford

-Manchester United and Manchester City meet at Old Trafford for the 189th Manchester derby on Saturday afternoon with both teams desperate for points to move closer to realising their Premier League ambitions.
+Manchester United and Manchester City meet at Old Trafford for the 189th Manchester derby this afternoon with both teams desperate for points to move closer to realising their Premier League ambitions.

 City are in an intense battle for the title with Arsenal, currently trailing the Londoners by five points meaning they can scarcely afford to slip up, while United are competing with the likes of Newcastle, Tottenham and Liverpool for a top-four spot.